PoisotLab/ms_network_prediction/manuscript.md

  each data points uniquely as a test set, enabling sensitivity analysis.
  However, these methods are typically limited by the ensuing computation time requirements.

-### How do we propagate uncertainty through a predictive model?

-In order to predict networks across space, we need to combine multiple models---one which predicts what the species pool will be at a given location, and one to predict what interaction networks composed from this species pool are likely (see _conceptual figure_).
-Both of these models contain uncertainty.
-The Bayesian paradigm provides a convenient solution to this---if we have a chain of models where each model feeds into the next, we can sample from the posterior of the input models.
-A different approach is _ensemble modeling_ which combines the predictions made be several models, where each model is predicting the same thing.

-Error propagation is an important step in the modeling of ecological systems, as it provides estimates of the uncertainty around predictions.
-More generally, error propagation describes the effect of the uncertainty of input variables on the uncertainty of output variables [@Draper1995AssPro; @Parysow2000EffApp].
-@Benke2018ErrPro identifies two broad approaches to model error propagation: analytically using differential equations or stochastically using Monte-Carlo simulation methods.
-The second approach is based upon samples of probability distributions and is more readily applicable to our problem of predicting ecological networks across space using our proposed methodological workflow.
-Indeed, each model's inputs can be sampled from the outputs of the preceding ones.
-Errors induced by the spatial or temporal extrapolation of data also need to be taken into account when estimating the uncertainty of a model's output [@Peters2004StrEco].

 **Box 2: Machine Learning Illustration**